solvedem/PERT-Diagram-Creator/README.md

 #### Note:

 When drawing arrows, the program will not be affected by any clicks outside of a circle.
 However, the program will allow you to make illogical diagrams.
 Examples of these include arrows pointing backwards, circular projects, nodes that point to themselves, etc. If a logical evaluation is desired, a logical diagram must be drawn.
+However, feel free to push the boundaries looking for improvements.